-Equality Strand Action Impact monitored Responsibility Time Early success indicators positively identify with, which reflects the school's diversity in terms of race, gender and disability. confidence and achievement levels History, PSHCE curriculum changes. confidence of targeted groups All Recognise and represent the talents of disabled pupils in Gifted and Talented programmes, and ensure representation on the programmes fully reflects the school population in terms of race and gender.
-Gifted and Talented register monitored by race, gender and disability Mrs Brooke- Mawson From April 2012 Analysis of the Gifted and Talented register indicates it reflects the school's diversity All Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
-Increase in pupil participation, confidence and positive identity - monitor through PSHE Headteacher Ongoing More diversity reflected in school displays across all year groups All Ensure all pupils are given the opportunity to make a positive contribution to the life of the school and access all extended school activities e.g. through involvement in the School Council (by election or co-option), class assemblies, fund raising etc. School council representation/after school club take up monitored by race, gender, disability Mrs Brooke- Mawson From April 2012 More diversity in school council membership Race Equality Duty Identify, respond and report racist incidents as outlined in the Plan.
-Report the figures to the Governing body / Local Authority on a termly basis.
-The Headteacher / Governing body will use the data to assess the impact of the school's response to incidents i.e. have whole school / year group approaches Headteacher / Governing body Reporting: December, April, July Teaching staff are aware of and respond to racist incidents Consistent nil reporting is
+Equality Strand Action Impact monitored Responsibility Time Early success indicators positively identify with, which reflects the confidence and History, PSHCE curriculum confidence of school's diversity in terms of race, gender and disability. achievement levels changes. targeted groups All Recognise and represent the talents of disabled pupils in Gifted and Talented programmes, and ensure representation on the programmes fully reflects the school population in terms of race and gender.
+Gifted and Talented register monitored by race, gender and disability Mrs Brooke- Mawson Ongoing Analysis of the Gifted and Talented register indicates it reflects the school's diversity All Ensure that displays in classrooms and corridors promote diversity in terms of race, gender and ethnicity.
+Increase in pupil participation, confidence and positive identity - monitor through PSHE Headteacher Ongoing More diversity reflected in school displays across all year groups All Ensure all pupils are given the opportunity to make a positive contribution to the life of the school and access all extended school activities e.g. through involvement in the School Council (by election or co-option), class assemblies, fund raising etc. School council representation/after school club take up monitored by race, gender, disability Mrs Brooke- Mawson Ongoing More diversity in school council membership Race Equality Duty Identify, respond and report racist incidents as outlined in the Plan.
+The Headteacher / Governing body will use the data to assess the impact of the school's response to incidents i.e. have whole school / year group approaches Headteacher / Governing body Ongoing Teaching staff are aware of and respond to racist incidents Consistent nil reporting is